MIT chief decries Khashoggi killing but won’t cut Saudi ties

 Some students and faculty called on Reif to end all partnerships with Saudi Arabia after Khashoggi’s killing inside the Saudi Consulate in Istanbul in October.

-The school has several research ties with the kingdom, including a five-year, $25 million deal signed last year with the kingdom’s national oil company.
+The school has had several research ties with the kingdom, including with its national oil company.

 Reif says he “utterly condemns” human rights violations including Khashoggi’s killing but sees value in working with Saudis who share MIT’s values.

-Note: This story has been corrected to remove a reference to a five-year, $25 million research deal between MIT and Saudi Arabia’s national oil company.
-While a “letter of intent” was issued for such a deal in 2018, it has not been finalized.